He Jiankui’s Gene-Edited Baby Research Declared Chinese Law Violation, Halted By Government

-The genetic-editing baby work of He Jiankui has been halted by the Chinese government citing a violation of Chinese laws and regulations.
+The genetic-editing baby work of He Jiankui has been halted by the Chinese government, citing a violation of Chinese laws and regulations.

 Speaking to CCTV reporters on Thursday, Xu Nanping – the deputy minister of the Ministry of Science and Technology – revealed the Ministry deeply opposes Jiankui’s work surrounding genetically editing babies.
 Moreover, Nanping confirmed the Ministry took necessary actions to suspend all technological and scientific activities surrounding the research.